 LegalNature's stock transfer ledger will provide the easiest manner for keeping track of stock issued from your company as well as stock transfers between shareholders.
-The following information provides additional details on key aspects of your document.
+This help guide provides additional details on key aspects of your document.

-Remember that the date that the shares are officially issued will be the date as either reflected on the stock certificate or otherwise in another official transfer document, such as a shareholders' agreement.
+Remember that the date that the shares are officially issued will be the date as either reflected on the stock certificate or otherwise in another official transfer document, such as a shareholder agreement.

 You may usually locate the certificate identification number by looking near the top of the stock certificate.